centreon/centreon-documentation/en/integrations/plugin-packs/procedures/operatingsystems-linux-snmp.md

 includeAllDisks 10%
 ```

-You must restart your SNMP server after modifying its configuration.
-Also make sure that your SNMP server is configured to start automatically during boot.
+The SNMP server must be restarted each time the configuration is modified.
+Also make sure that the SNMP server is configured to automatically start on boot.

 ### Network flow

-Monitoring server should have the capability to reach the target server through TCP/161 SNMP port
+The target server must be reachable from the Centreon Poller on the UDP/161 SNMP port.

 ## Installation